onno-amsterdam/protractor-cucumber-typescript/README.md

 * the use of data-tables;
 * the use of scenario-outlines;

+#### VSCode Cucumber Plugin
+To help development of Cucumber feature files and the code underneath the IDE VSCode has a great plugin available: [Cucumber (Gherkin) Full Support](https://marketplace.visualstudio.com/items?itemName=alexkrechik.cucumberautocomplete).
+This plugin allows for (among other things):
+* autocomplete of steps when writing features;
+* navigation to step definitions;
+* highlighting of missing step definitions;

 ### Html reporting
 The project uses a cucumber plugin to generate an html report of all the test features and scenarios run and their result.
 For each failed scenario a screenshot of the browser is added to the report.
 More on the plugin used see the [cucumber-html-reporter](https://www.npmjs.com/package/cucumber-html-reporter) npm package page.